 So what should I use instead?

 The a-rival SpoQ, for €92 on Amazon, seemed a possible alternative – cheaper than the low end Garmin watches, and with a larger display showing more parameters than the Garmin equivalents.
 The only problem: out of the box it is only supported on Windows computers.
 I managed to find this post in German on a running forum to determine whether a Mac solution was possible, bought the watch, and hence here – in English – explain my experience.
+Also note that this watch is the same as the GlobalSat GH-625XT, so anything you find for that will also work for the a-rival Spoq version.

 1) Download the ‘USB Serial Driver’ software for Mac from here.
 A ZIP file will download, uncompress this, and open the .pkg file inside it to install the driver.
 You will probably get an ‘unidentified developer’ error when you do this, so you might have to right-click the installer and choose ‘Open’ from the menu to get around the error.
 You need to restart your Mac after installing this.

 2) Next download the free tool LoadMyTracks that allows your Mac to connect to the SpoQ.
 You can find the download link for this at the bottom of this page.
 A .dmg file will download, open this, and a disk mount icon will appear on your desktop.
 Drag LoadMyTracks from in here into ‘Applications’ on your Mac.
 I added it to my dock too.
+WARNING: DO NOT use the version of LoadMyTracks that is available in the Apple App Store – that version did not work for me, as no GH-625 was listed there.
+Only use the version from the LoadMyTracks website.

 4) To get the data transfer to work when you click ‘Acquire’ you need to have the watch on, and have chosen ‘Connect to PC’ from the menu you see when you press the ‘PG’ button on the left of the watch.
 This will download a GPX or KML file to your Mac, and you can then import this data into whatever program you use to analyse tracks – TrailRunner remains my favourite, and indeed in TrailRunner LoadMyTracks can be added as a Helper Application.